-Imagine two thirds of the world’s population has a mobile phone.
-Oh wait, hold on.
-That’s actually accurate… Well, imagine this: 1 in 5 of those mobile users have shopped online from their mobile phone in the last 30 days.
-Shouldn’t be too hard to do, given this is also a current mobile Internet usage statistic.
+Imagine: more than two thirds of the world’s population has a mobile phone.
+Oh wait, hold on… That’s actually accurate.
+Well, imagine this: 1 in 5 of those mobile users have shopped online from their mobile phone in the last 30 days.
+Shouldn’t be too hard to do, given this is

 Where am I going with this?
 Google.
 Cause let’s be real, most things Internet-related begin and end with Google, am I right?